-• To start the truck, turn the key clockwise to TEST (yellow dot).
-Check that all display lights are working.

-• Let go of the key and it will return to ON (green dot).

-Note: Lift your left heel off the brake pedal.
-This allows the truck electronics to check brake pedal operation before you drive the truck.

-• When leaving the truck, turn the key counterclockwise to OFF (red dot) to shut the truck off.
+- To start the truck, turn the key clockwise to TEST (yellow dot).
+Check that all display lights are working. - Let go of the key and it will return to ON (green dot).
+You must step on the center brake pedal on the pedestal with your left foot.
+This allows the truck electronics to check brake pedal operation before you drive the truck. - When leaving the truck, turn the key counterclockwise to OFF (red dot) to shut the truck off.